Table of Contents

 Signs and Symptoms of Dehydration

-This is the most common cause of dehydration when both the water and sodium loss are proportional to the serum concentration with normal serum osmolality.
+This is the most common cause of dehydration.
+In this condition, both water and sodium are lost proportionally to the serum concentration maintaining the normal serum osmolality.
 Serum osmolality determines the movement of fluids and electrolytes across membranes.
-Serum osmolality of 285-295 mOsm/kg is normal.
+The normal serum osmolality is 285-295 mOsm/kg.

 Causes of isotonic dehydration

-- Vomiting and diarrhea: severe watery diarrhea can be life threatening, especially in children and if accompanied with vomiting.
-People with gastroenteritis may lose tremendous amounts of fluids in a short time plus their oral replacement will also be limited.
-Losing fluids and electrolytes will affect the acid base status and will be life threatening in these patients.
+- Vomiting and diarrhea: severe watery diarrhea and/or vomiting can be life threatening, especially in children.
+People with gastroenteritis may lose tremendous amounts of fluids and electrolytes in a short time plus their oral replacement will also be limited due to recurrent vomiting resulting in severe dehydration.

 Lab values in isotonic dehydration